pascalpp/backbone-marionette-overview/presentation.md

 # Marionette View Events

+When a view is shown in a region, a series of events are triggered on it.

 [reveal]

-Backbone events are triggered _after_ the event has occurred.

-Many events have a `before` companion event.
+Events are triggered _after_ the event has occurred, so many events have a `before` companion event.

 - `before:render` : The view is about to render.
 - `render`        : The view has rendered.